 - Don't visit people who are at higher risk if you have symptoms or COVID-19.

 What are antivirals?

-They come in either pill form to be taken by the mouth or can be given intravenously (directly into the bloodstream).
+They are available as tablets or capsules to be taken by the mouth or in a needle (directly into the bloodstream).

 How do antivirals for COVID-19 work?